vess-dev/DnD-Statistics/README.md

 The models used are KNeighbors, RandomForest, SGD, and the SVC classifiers.

-A final soft VotingClassifier was made from the previous 3 best classifiers.
+A final soft VotingClassifier is made from the previous 3 best classifiers.

-A final project for a Data Mining class.
+The final project for a Data Mining class.

 Note: The test set (unseen data) was 10% of the data set.
 This may be adjusted in train_test_split().